cvt-oss/fb-invoice-pdf-analyzer/README.md

 Application readiness can be determined via `/health/ready` endpoint and liveness can be retrieved via `/health/live`

-Swagger doc is available at `/swagger-ui` and openapi spec is available at `/openapi`
+Swagger doc is available at `/swagger-ui` (only in quarkus:dev mode) and openapi spec is available at `/openapi`